JupiterOne/graph-google/docs/jupiterone-io/graph-google.md

 The integration instance configuration requires the Organization Account ID and an administrator email.
-The JupiterOne Service Account must be added as an authorized API client with required permission scopes.
+The JupiterOne Service Account must be added as an authorized API client with required permission scopes, and a domain email address that is a member of an Admin Group with read only permissions must be specified to obtain an OAuth token for API requests.

 ### Getting Organization Account ID